EASOL/easol/README.md

 EASOL uses Ed-Fi Alliance common data model as its data store schema.
 Currently, the Ed-Fi schema is designed for Microsoft SQL Server.
 Please see http://ed-fi.org for more information.

+EASOL is currently in an active development and beta state.

 ## Installation

 * Download the EASOL Dashboard from GitHub